SuiteBee/aMazeGen/README.md

 ![tall](https://github.com/user-attachments/assets/f3b26872-1acd-49df-b87a-175b307a9caf)

 # Review

 Working with Python was a pleasant experience.
 I appreciated the simplicity of the syntax and the speed at which I could go from writing code to running my program.
 There was not a lot of setup involved.
 Packaging the app was also very streamlined and took next to no input from myself with PyInstaller.
 There seems to be limitless numbers of libraries and extensions available as well.
 You can choose which constructs if any you want to include from more robust languages like abstract classes or enums.

 I started out planning to use MatPlotLib for the GUI and animation and got so far as to be running the animations with it.
-However it turned out to be much too slow due to how MPL manages its drawn plots and updates the changes.
-It would get exponentially slower around a grid size of 15x15.
+However it turned out to be much too slow due to how MPL manages its drawn plots and has to update every drawn object on every frame.
+It would get exponentially slower above a grid size of 15x15.
 I tried many methods to get around it or speed MPL up to no avail.
 I ended up scrapping that code and rewriting the GUI with TKinter, which in hindsight was much more appropriate for this task.
-Now I can get up to a grid size of 500x500 with little to no slowdown.
+Now I can get up to a grid size of 500x500 with little to no slowdown in animation at least.

 The algorithms were all fun to implement and see executed in real time.
 Eller's was easily the most challenging.
-There is not a lot of documentation anywhere regarding how the algorithm works and its a difficult method to wrap your head around.
+There is not a lot of documentation anywhere regarding how the algorithm works and its a difficult method to wrap your head around in general.
 This was part of the reason I chose it, but it did take some effort to get through.